dimforge/ncollide/docs/geometric_queries.md

 hit.

-The `ray::RayCast` trait is implemented by shapes that can be intersected by a
+The `query::RayCast` trait is implemented by shapes that can be intersected by a
 ray:

 | Method | Description |